dbohdan/recur/README.md

 recur --condition 'False if code == 0 else exit(0)' sh -c 'exit 1'
 ```

-In the following example we stop early and do not retry when the command's exit code indicates incorrect usage or a problem with the installation.
+In the following example, we stop early and do not retry when the command's exit code indicates incorrect usage or a problem with the installation.

 ```shell
 recur --condition 'code == 0 or (code in (1, 2, 3, 4) and exit(code))' curl "$url"